Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

 // 0 1 2
 ```

-The above code stops if 3 found in the iteration process.
+The above code stops if 3 is found in the iteration process.

 ### continue